Todd Bertoch, MD

 Dr. Ellsworth is the Cofounder of the Summit Foot and Ankle Clinic, where he specializes in reconstructive foot surgery, rear-foot surgery, and more.

-Dr. Ellsworth is board-certified by the American Board of Podiatric Surgery and is a member of the American College of Foot and Ankle Surgeons.
+Dr. Ellsworth is a member of the American College of Foot and Ankle Surgeons.